jon-r/angular_folio/src/app/folio/projects/notes.md

 RWD
 TODO: clean up old data assets
 TODO: bonus Consider into setting all this as a file not included in the main build?
-TODO: -wait till the bg is in place to trigger the rest of page.
-  - maybe use angular animationBuilder for  page tranisitions

 #home
 TODO: something on the home page. interactive logo? (eg superdeper simple hover effect).